Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Details of Experimental Settings

 \subsection{Implementation Details}

 \paragraph{SFT Training Dataset Construction.} We construct the SFT training data through the following pipeline.
-For each question $\boldsymbol{Q}$, an A* search (max depth$=4$) identifies the shortest relational paths $\mathcal{P}_r$ between the query entity $q$ and each candidate answer $a$.
+For each question $\boldsymbol{Q}$, a breadth-first search (max depth$=4$) identifies the shortest relational paths $\mathcal{P}_r$ between the query entity $q$ and each candidate answer $a$.
 The Bayesian confidence for each $\mathcal{P}_r$ is computed as per Sec.~\ref{sec:evidence}.
 To enhance evidence quality, we then gather potential constraints $\mathcal{C}$ from each answer's one-hop neighborhood.
 For each candidate constrained path $\mathcal{P}_c = \mathcal{P}_r \wedge \mathcal{C}$, we compute its Bayesian confidence and retain it only if $\mathcal{P}_c$ yields a higher confidence than $\mathcal{P}_r$ alone.
 This filtering trains the proxy to identify genuinely valuable constraints.
-The SFT stage follows RoG's multi-task setup~\citep{DBLP:conf/iclr/LuoLHP24}, jointly optimizing the primary evidence generation and calibration task alongside an auxiliary QA task.
+The SFT stage follows RoG's multi-task setup~\cite{DBLP:conf/iclr/LuoLHP24}, jointly optimizing the primary evidence generation and calibration task alongside an auxiliary QA task.

-\paragraph{Training and Inference.} The evidence proxy model is trained using the AdamW optimizer~\citep{DBLP:conf/iclr/LoshchilovH19}.
+\paragraph{Training and Inference.} The proxy model is trained using the AdamW optimizer~\cite{DBLP:conf/iclr/LoshchilovH19}.
 We set the learning rate to $2 \times 10^{-5}$ for the SFT stage and $1.41 \times 10^{-5}$ for the RL stage.
-Each stage is trained for a maximum of 3 epochs with early stopping.
-During inference, the proxy generates top-$K$ evidence using greedy decoding (temperature $\tau = 0$) to ensure deterministic outputs.
-The value of $K$ is set to 3, following the setting in RoG.
+Each stage is trained for at most 3 epochs with early stopping.
 All experiments were conducted on two NVIDIA A100 (80GB) GPUs.
+Training DoublyCal requires approximately 8.5 hours for SFT and 3 hours for RL, which is a lightweight one-time cost that enables efficient inference with any black-box LLM.

+At inference time, the proxy model uses greedy decoding (temperature $\tau = 0$) to deterministically generate the top-$K$ evidence.
+Following RoG, we set $K = 3$, and the model produces constrained relational paths with a maximum depth of 4.
+For each question, this generation step takes around 1 second on an A100 GPU.
+The resulting paths are then grounded against the KG via efficient entity and relation lookups.
+This generative retrieval paradigm avoids expensive full‑graph traversal and scales sublinearly with KG size.